carnager/rofi-pass/README.md

 ```
 The `:tab` field has a special meaning. this will hit the tab key, obviously.

+* All Hotkeys are configurable in config file
+* Username, URL and autotype field names are also configurable

 ## Requirements
 * pass (https://github.com/zx2c4/password-store)
 * sed